kislam01/comp20-kislam/captainslog/README.md

-  Created a webpage where the user can input entries which are stored in the browser's local storage and displayed dynamically along with a human-readable timestamp that shows when the message/entry was posted.
+  Created a webpage where the user can input entries which are stored in the browser's local storage and displayed dynamically along with a human-readable timestamp that shows when the entry was posted.

 # Time spent: